 If during the dispute, the commercial invoice provided by the seller is higher than 40% of the retail price, support will reimburse based on the commercial invoice amount.

 What if the seller needs additional information on damaged units?

-If additional information is required, please submit a request within 7 business days of the damaged unit notification.
-Damaged units will be disposed of automatically after 7 business days.
+If additional information is required, please submit a request within 7 calendar days of the damaged unit notification.
+Damaged units will be disposed of automatically after 7 calendar days.